sappsdev/sappsui/docs/prompt.md

 ### ❌ DON'T: Place elements side-by-side by default

+### ❌ DON'T: Svelte transitions only with tailwind on class prop

+### ❌ DON'T: add id prop on any components

 ```svelte
 <!-- This will be side-by-side on all screens including mobile -->
 <Flex direction="row" class="gap-4">